- Keyword-Driven Testing (KDT) is a battle-tested method to speed up test automation development and cut downscaling costs in the long run.

-Before creating a new keyword, verify that there’s absolutely no similar keyword exists within your keyword library.
+Before creating a new keyword, verify that there’s absolutely no similar keyword that exists within your keyword library.
 Creating a duplicate keyword is a big mistake that can come back and bite you in the form of technical debt.

-To avoid duplication, establish a naming convention and persuade your team to stick to it.
+To avoid duplication, establish a naming convention, and persuade your team to stick to it.
 For instance, if you name the first keyword “check account balance”, don’t name the second keyword “verify car exists”.
 Although “check” and “verify” are semantically the same, having both words floating around creates unnecessary headaches.

-From tooling perspective, choose a test tool that has the auto-complete function that searches the whole keyword library (both built-in and user-scripted keywords) and suggests the best keyword match as you type.
-Such function is very useful to find the keywords you need faster as well as avoid creating duplicate keywords.
+From a tooling perspective, choose a test tool that has the auto-complete function that searches the whole keyword library (both built-in and user-scripted keywords) and suggests the best keyword match as you type.
+Such a function is very useful to find the keywords you need faster as well as avoid creating duplicate keywords.

-For instance, the picture below shows an auto-complete menu popped up when you type in a keyword name in a test case (screenshot taken from the TestArchitect IDE).
+For instance, the picture below shows an autocomplete menu popped up when you type in a keyword name in a test case (screenshot taken from the TestArchitect IDE).